ml5885/model_internal_sleuthing/README.md

 - **src/**: Main pipeline and utilities

-  - `activation_extraction.py`: Extracts hidden states from models for each token in your dataset.
+  - `activation_extraction.py`: Extracts hidden states from models for each token in the dataset.
-  - `train.py`: Trains probes (linear, MLP, random forest, etc.) to predict lexeme or inflection labels from activations.
+  - `train.py`: Trains classifiers (linear, MLP and random forest) to predict lexeme or inflection labels from activations.
+  - `probe.py`: Defines the classifiers (linear, MLP and random forest)
   - `analysis.py`: Runs unsupervised analyses (t-SNE, clustering, cosine similarity) on activations.
   - `experiment.py`: Runs the full pipeline (extraction, probing, analysis).
   - `pca_experiment.py`: Computes PCA/intrinsic dimensionality of activations.
   - `analogy_completion.py`: Runs word analogy completion tasks using input embeddings.
   - `config.py`: Model settings and hyperparameters.

-- **scripts/**: Shell scripts for running experiments and analyses.
+  -
 - **dataset/**: Utilities and notebooks for dataset construction and statistics.

   - `dataset.ipynb`: Builds the probing dataset from UD English-GUM.